Ask Slashdot: How Do I Explain Copyright To My Kids? - Slashdot

 It's time to replace your son (Score:1)

 While it may not be the most age appropriate...
-(Score:2)
+(Score:4, Interesting)

 This Oatmeal Comic [theoatmeal.com] might be a good place to start.